nstoff/RRST_FND/README.md

 # RRST in FND

- date: 		22 November 2024
+ date: 		30 July 2025
  author: 	Natascha Stoffel, natascha.stoffel@unifr.ch

-This git hub repository entails the data, scripts and output for the project "Increased Somatoform Dissociation is associated with reduced Respiratory Sensitivity in Functional Neurological Disorder" - Stoffel, Sojka, Gninenko, Terranova, Aybek
+This git hub repository entails the data, scripts and output for the project "Respiratory sensitivity is reduced in functional neurological disorder and associated with higher somatoform dissociation" - Stoffel & Sojka, Gninenko, Mouthon, von der Weid, Terranova, Aybek published at Brain Communications in 2025

 The original RRST device was built and published by Nikolova et al 2019